The State of Technology in Education 2019/20

 When viewed alongside data on how much schools now value technology, it's clear there is a misalignment in the perception of the value of technology and what is being spent on it.

 School budgets are always a contentious issue.
 Virtually everyone agrees there's never quite enough money, so it's not surprising there's fierce debate over what to actually spend it on.
-However, we'd expect to see the increased investment in technology translate into greater efficiency savings and improved learning outcomes in time for next year's budget.
+However, we'd expect to see the increased investment in educational technology translate into greater efficiency savings and improved learning outcomes in time for next year's budget.

 Schools' use of Tech